 - Age 25: $2,190 – $2,958

-The rates go down if you live in a small town and/or if you’re a homeowner.1 If you’re young and you can walk, run, bike or bus to work – you can save a lot of money by going car-free.
-We live car-free and it’s not always glamorous but we’re saving.
+The rates go down if you live in a small town and/or if you’re a homeowner.
+If you’re young and you can walk, run, bike or bus to work/on a college campus – you can save a lot of money by going car-free.

 10. Get an email signature

-A good email signature2 has all your professional websites / LinkedIn / position uploaded but should have none of the above ^ 😂
+A good email signature1 has all your professional websites / LinkedIn / position uploaded but should have none of the above ^ ?

 You can get a free signature from Wisestamps.